Non-Human Identity Observability Platforms: A Comprehensive Guide

 Here’s what they generally do:

-• Discovery: Automatically identify and catalog all NHIs in your environment, including service accounts, API keys, and cloud workloads.
+• Discovery: Automatically identify and catalog all NHIs in your environment, including service accounts, api keys, and cloud workloads.
 This gives you a complete inventory of your NHIs.

 • Monitoring: Continuously track the activity of NHIs, including access patterns, resource consumption, and authentication attempts.
 This helps you detect anomalies and potential security breaches.